AlWesson/work_scheduler/README.md

 ![alt text](https://raw.githubusercontent.com/AlWesson/work_scheduler/master/Assets/img/screenshot_work_scheduler.png)

 work_sceduler is a simple scheduler using the localStorage to save events between the hours of 9AM-5PM.
+Simply write down the event you wish to save on the prefered hour and click the blue save button to the right of the selected hour.

 # Built With